Winnington baronets: Winnington baronets, of Stanford Court (1755)

+The heir apparent is the present holder's son Edward Alan Winnington (born 1987).

 Extended family

 Charles William Winnington-Ingram (1850–1923), grandson of the Reverend Edward Winnington-Ingram, second son of the second Baronet, was a Rear-Admiral in the Royal Navy.
 His son Reginald Pepys Winnington-Ingram was Professor of Greek at King's College, London.
 Herbert Frederick Winnington-Ingram, youngest son of the aforementioned Reverend Edward Winnington-Ingram, second son of the second Baronet, was also a Rear-Admiral in the Royal Navy.

 Another grandson of the Reverend Edward Winnington-Ingram was Arthur Winnington-Ingram, Bishop of London from 1901 to 1939.
 His younger brother Edward and his nephew (Edward's son) Arthur were both priests who became Archdeacons of Hereford.